Cronk ny Arrey Laa: Features

 Its steep western slope rises directly out of the sea in a cliff.

 The area surrounding it has also been described by Trail Magazine as "some of the wildest terrain on any British coast path". and by Manx National Heritage as "amongst the most spectacular to be seen anywhere in the British Isles."

 However, the summit is only about 500 metres from the main road between Port Erin/Port St Mary and Peel, and may be climbed as part of an easy day walk between those places.
-The summit is on the long distance path, the Raad ny Foillan.
+The summit is on the long-distance path, the Raad ny Foillan.

 The summit is one of the few places anywhere with views of what Manx people call "the six kingdoms" (Mann, England, Scotland, Ireland, Wales, and Heaven), with some adding a seventh "kingdom", Neptune (the sea).
 The boggy slopes are home to unusual plant species such as the carnivorous sundew.

 Pilgrimage site

-This is an ancient place of pilgrimage.
-Two particular sites on the slopes of Cronk ny Arrey Laa were visited: the "Chibbyr ny Vashtey" (well of baptism) and the Manx Keil (chapel) at Lag ny Keeilley on the steep western face.
+This is an ancient place of Christian pilgrimage going back to the days of the Celtic Church.
+Two particular sites on the slopes of Cronk ny Arrey Laa were visited: the holy well known as "Chibbyr ny Vashtey" ("The Well of Baptism") and the ruins of a Keeill (parish church, hermitage, or monastery) at Lag ny Keeilley on the steep western face, which remained a burial ground until c.
+1800.